This article contains detailed description of scripting/automation functionality. You may want to see simplified guide

 For automation, commands can be read from a script file specified by

 /script switch, from standard input or passed from the command-line using the

 /command, batch mode is used implicitly and overwrite confirmations are turned off.
 In an interactive scripting mode, the user is prompted in the same way as in GUI mode).
-To switch to a batch mode (all prompts are automatically answered negatively) use the command
+To switch to batch mode (all prompts are automatically answered negatively) use the command

 option batch abort.
-For the batch mode it is recommended to turn off confirmations using
+For batch mode it is recommended to turn off confirmations using

 Multiple sessions can be opened simultaneously.
 Use the

 session command to switch between them.

 Note that the first connection to an SSH server requires verification of the host key.
 Also the first connection to FTPS host with certificate signed by untrusted authority requires verification of the certificate.

 WinSCP executables return exit code 1 when any command is interrupted due to an error or any prompt is answered Abort (even automatically in batch mode).
 Otherwise it returns the exit code 0.